auth0/docs/articles/users/concepts/overview-users.md

 # User Management

-Auth0 stores user information for your tenant in a hosted cloud database.
-Users related to your tenant have access to the applications connected to the tenant.
-User information is stored in a *user profile* and can come from a variety of sources such as identity providers, your own databases, and enterprise connections (Active Directory, SAML, etc.).
-You can normalize user data that comes from a variety of data sources.
+Auth0's hosted cloud database stores a variety of information on your users that is accessible to you.
+This information is available to you via a *user profile*, and your users are grouped by tenant.
+The user information itself can come from a variety of sources, including identity providers, your own databases, and enterprise connections (Active Directory, SAML).

+To reconcile the formatting differences between various identity providers, you can normalize your user data.

 ## User profiles